QLD Certificate 3 Guarantee and Higher Skills Fund

 Students actively comment about the supportiveness of their Student Advisers, in particular their skills at passing on their knowledge and making even the hardest subject easy to understand.

-Our step by step course materials have been written by industry experts specifically for the College to give you the most relevant and useful learner information you need.
+Our step by step course materials have been written by our own industry experts to give learners the most relevant and useful information needed.

-The resources give you industry insight and understanding by simplifying industry jargon and concepts, and focusing on current real world business practices.
+The online resources provide industry insight and understanding by simplifying industry jargon and concepts, and focusing on current real world business practices.

-We pride ourselves on providing high quality learner resources that set you up for success.
+We pride ourselves on providing high quality learner resources that set our learners up for success.

-Our students have the opportunity to give us immediate subject reviews so we always have the opportunity to get even better.
+ACCM College students have the opportunity to give us immediate subject feedback and feedback to the assessor upon submission, so we always have the opportunity to become even better.

-All of the course materials are accessed online so that you can complete your subjects at a time and place that suits you.
-You receive your login details by email within an hour of enrolling!
+All of the course materials are accessed and completed online, allowing learners to complete subjects at a time and place that suits.

 There are no stressful exams.

-Our assessments are thorough, but are self-paced and help is only a phone call away.
+Our assessments are thorough, but are self-paced and help is only a phone call or email away.

 Activities that you are asked to do are practical and based on real life workplace experiences and needs.